mahdisml/DartGodot/README.md

 compiler is done

 (we must wait for godot 4 (beta) !)

-Im currently working on implementing api , its easy but its too time consuming
+WE ARE WAITING :) i saw godot 4 , It is still broken ، Im currently working on implementing api , its easy but its too time consuming

 Support me by giving Star :)